turri21/Senhor/README.md

 The pins where the memory module is connected are shuffled, therefore a remapping is needed and every core using the SDRAM module should be resynthesized in order to work.
 Although, quite often just a remap is not enough to get a stable core and more changes need to be made in the verilog code.
 That's where the Senhor team takes over, to fill that gap and convert this wonderful board into a cheap alternative to MiSTer.

-Hardware wise, except of the SDRAM memory modules designed for MiSTer, none of the existing MiSTer addons works on this board, since it has a different layout.
+Hardware wise, except of the SDRAM memory modules designed for MiSTer, none of the existing MiSTer addons work on this board, since it has a different layout.

 **Where can I buy it?**